 MFA-ish

 I know there is value in an MFA and I may end up pursuing a degree in the future.
 In the mean time, though, I'm going to do all the things I know are a part of an MFA: reading (specifically, reading like a writer), study, thinking, experimenting, and lots of writing.
 Parts that I will have a more difficult time replicating are the connections-- namely, mentors and the other writers in one's cohort.
-So, I'm informally inviting you fill in to those roles.
-(Though I will be very skeptical of you initially for taking me up on this craziness.)
+So, I'm working on building that community by attending literary events and open mics.
 I'm going to keep track of my goals and if I'm accomplishing them (around the creation of new work and submitting to lit journals, scifi mags, and, of course, novel progress) and I will log what I'm reading.
 Which I've done for years, but I may feel led to annotate a bit.
 (I feel like that's something that you have to do for an MFA.)

 Home MFA Wish List: